SolidGuides.com may get a commission when you buy through links on our website. Read More.

 Osprey Packs Porter 46 is an excellent alternative to the FarPoint 40.
 It offers a tad more space such that you can pack for up to 10 days.

 This pack does not need to be stuffed all the way thanks to the stiff side panels.
 It can hold a small number of clothes without the sides collapsing and making the pack look grumpy.
 It will look better when it is loaded to a reasonable capacity though.

-Porter 46 comes with a better laptop sleeve but not great at organizing.
+Porter 46 comes with a decent laptop sleeve, but organizing your things can be a hassle.
 It is more of a duffel bag since you can store as much stuff as you want in the main compartment.
 It has zippered side pockets that will come in handy for your socks, belts, underwear, and other random stuff.

 We like its straightjacket compression as it comes with padded wings that help make your loader look decent and smaller.
 It also has a padded lower panel that will secure all your gear.
 The laptop panel is at the rear.
 It includes a laptop and tablet sleeve that is well-protected from impact.

 At the front panel, you also get vertical zippered pockets ideal for books and travel documents.
 And the top, zippered pocket is enough for your toiletries.

 This pack has a construction from 420D nylon packcloth fabric.
 It is deemed to last long, but it is not the most comfortable in warm weather.
 You may find yourself sweating pretty quick since it does not have mesh on the back panel.

 However, this Porter 46 also comes with stowable harness and strap system plus two comfy handles.
 The shoulder straps are fully adjustable to ensure you can find the most comfortable fit for your height.
 If you have half the load, the straightjacket compression can compress the pack to nearly flat.
 This way, you don’t have to walk around with a backpack with collapsed walls.